 It’s clear my son is really beginning to filter his experience via his emerging sense of judgement.
 For most teenagers there are two crude dimensions of this faculty: “Suck” and “Does not suck.”
 In my son’s case, I worry he will inherit a yardstick with the taint of my own skeptical, idealist bent; one that is quick to detect, denounce, and despair of the cruelty, duplicity, and corruption that defile humanity.
 Thus far, he’s only gone so far as casting aspersions at the preponderance of clichés we seem to live by, but it’s a slippery slope.

 I’ve tried to raise my son without over-indulging him with my opinions about everything under the sun to spare him the perils of my own cynicism.
-I was raised that way by well-meaning, ideologically zealous family members.
-The approach robs a child of trust in their own instincts and renders them emotionally rudderless.
+I was raised that way by well-meaning, ideologically zealous family members, who didn’t seem to realize they were imposing an outlook; one that took considerable concerted effort over several years to shake.
 Despite my struggle to exercise ideological forbearance in his life, my son sees certain things critically in his own right.
-I swear, there have only been a few minor slips from his father’s stadium-sized, navel-gazing peanut gallery, hardly enough to have prod him unwillingly along that path.
-At least that is my hope.
+I am relieved; he’s already destined not to be a cultural dupe, but has his own mind as to why he’s unconvinced, a doubt that is more rooted in inquisitiveness than stridency.
+It makes me beam with pride, though I suspect it emerged in spite of me.

 I am glad my son is intellectually curious and takes the time to follow up on the big questions in a conscientious way.
 It’s encouraging to see him chasing after his own sophisticated view of things.
 I respect his brains and ideas about the world he sees, and am relieved he isn’t applying the “Sucks/Does not suck” dichotomy to that world.
 That will be his salvation from the neurosis that began to imprison me at his age.